omkarcloud/google-maps-scraper/README.md

 <!-- **Note:** Avoid cold calling, not because it isn't effective, but because handling rejection over the phone can severely impact your confidence. -->

+### ❓ How Does It Work?

+For web scrapers interested in understanding how it works, you can read [this tutorial](https://www.omkar.cloud/botasaurus/docs/google-maps-scraping-tutorial/), where we walk you through the creation of a simplified version of a Google Maps Scraper.

 ### Your Scraper is really Robust.
 I Tried Many Scrapers, Most Don't Work.
 How did you build it?